 However, it is not recommended to regularly feed dogs a diet that is high in fiber (in other words, a high-carb diet) to prevent constipation or diarrhea.

 In dogs, the anal sacs contain a powerful, foul-smelling substance.
-During defecation, when the pressure of the stool presses on the glands, some of the secretion is deposited on the stool and therefore the anal sacs are emptied out (or "expressed").
+When a dog poops, the pressure of the stool presses on the glands, releasing some of the secretion and therefore the anal sacs are emptied out (or "expressed").

 However, if a dog suffers from constipation or if the stools are not hard enough, the anal glands cannot be emptied out, resulting in a condition called anal gland impaction.